cairn-monnaie/cel/README.md

        * Click save
  27. **Change usernames configuration**

       For now, the application sets up login name lengths straight in the source code, and is not customizable.
-If you want to change them,you will have to modify the source code in the UserValidation class (\Cairn\UserBundle\Validator\UserValidator) and use exactly the same values.
+If you want to change them, you will have to modify the source code in the UserValidation class (\Cairn\UserBundle\Validator\UserValidator) and use exactly the same values.

       _Access : System (top tab) / System Configurations(bold in left menu) / Configurations_
       * Click on "Global default" configuration